Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 #### Generic
-Generic Loop are another type of loop that allows you to traverse all values from a table; return from a iterator function from the `in` keyword.
-This is just an alternative loop for iterating every table elements.
-The defining of this loop is the same as the numeric loop, but the there are only 2 expressions: `initializer` and `iteration`.
+A generic loop is another loop that allows you to traverse all values from a table and return from an iterator function with the `in` keyword.
+A generic loop is an alternative loop for iterating every table element.
+You define this loop the same as the numeric loop, but there are only two expressions: `initializer` and `iteration`.

-- `initializer` - The initial variable for the generic loop to use.
-The amount of variables depends on the iterator function that you're using, `pairs()`, `ipairs()`, and `next()` function only uses `1` or `2` variables.
-But the `string.gmatch()` functions depends on the captures from the string.
+- `initializer` - The initial variable for the generic loop.
+The amount of variables depends on the iterator function that you're using.
+The `pairs()`, `ipairs()`, and `next()` functions only use `1` or `2` variables, but the `string.gmatch()` function depends on the captures from the string.
-- `iteration` - The iterator for the generic loop to use; iterators to use here are already listed above of this description.
-You can also use custom iterators function, if you want to, but we're not gonna talk about it. _(Don't even dare)_
+- `iteration` - The iterator for the generic loop to use.
+The valid Iterators are listed above.
+You can also use a custom iterator function if you want to, but we won't cover that.

 Example:
 ```lua